 Initially, the scheme will be rolled out for government employees, defence personnel, and private sector organizations that operate from 5 or more state or union territories.
 While the new IN registration code will come into place, the old state-wise codes will remain the same.
-However, with this amendment, vehicle owners will get away from re-registering their cars, when they move to a different state.
+However, with this amendment, vehicle owners will get away from re-registering their cars and getting installed a new number plate when they move to a different state.

 Currently, owners have to re-register their vehicle in the new state/UT they move in.
 And the process of re-registration isn’t any less of a hassle.
 It includes obtaining NOC from the regional transport department where the vehicle is registered.
 Moreover, vehicle owners need to pay the road tax again while re-registering their possessions.